Jake-Schaefer-Code/Chess/README.txt

 Additionally - there are .png images for each piece in the game (black and white respectively) in addition to their highlighted counterparts.
 Additionally the
 "WhiteBackground.jpeg" is needed to initialize the board.
 The audio files "piecenoise.mp3" and "Kaisse.mp3" are used for playing the piece moving noises and background music that plays during the game.
+These should be loaded into the .venv file of the project if they are not already present (which they should already be)

 ------------

 Any known bugs/issues with the program?

-Currently, the features for pawn promotion, stalemate and castling have not been implemented.
+Currently, the features for stalemate and castling have not been implemented.
 The AI is also as of yet not able to parse potential moves and make moves accordingly.
+Pawn Promotion currently does not occur and results in the pawns simply stopping at the end of the board.